-- To make these perfect swirls, you’ll need a set of Wilton Disposable 16-Inch Decorating Bags!
+To make these perfect swirls, you’ll need a set of disposable decorating bags!
 Don’t worry about a frosting tip or anything though, you just need the bags to make it happen.

-- I LOVE my Shun Multi-Purpose Shears for my kitchen utensil jar.
+I LOVE my kitchen shears for my kitchen utensil jar.
 They are extra sharp and come in handy every single day.

-- For the orange and black gel food coloring, you can get them both (and more!) in this Food Coloring Liqua-Gel – 12 Color Variety Kit.
+For the orange and black gel food coloring, you can get them both (and more!) in this gel food coloring kit.
 I used a paintbrush to paint the sides of the piping bags to get the color swirl, just FYI.

 - 3 large egg whites

 - Preheat oven to 200 degrees F. Line two baking sheets with parchment paper.
 Set aside.

 - Add egg whites and cream of tartar to the bowl of a stand mixer fitted with the whisk attachment.
 Beat on medium speed until frothy.